 During a previous trip to the region, a representative with Critical Needs Support Foundation (CNSF), a local organization that provides humanitarian relief to displaced Iraqis, asked TentED to fund one of their education initiatives.
-In 2016, Liane and CNSF had assumed responsibility for supporting a displaced Yazidi community living in a small camp in Erbil.
-In 2015, we had provided educational assistance to the same community through our friends at the Yazidi Project.
+In 2016, CNSF had assumed responsibility for supporting a displaced Yazidi community living in a small camp in Erbil.
+A year before that, we had provided educational assistance to the same community through our friends at the Yazidi Project.

 CNSF required $1,500 to purchase school supplies, organize educational field trips, and cover some of the costs to transport children to a local school.
 After vetting and due diligence, we approved the request within days.
 Our speed and flexibility allowed CNSF to continue educating the 48 displaced children in the community.